David A. C. Beck

 Research | top

-- Systems biology of microbial cultures and communities
+- Metagenomics & systems biology of microbial cultures and communities

 - Pathway reconstruction and analysis of bacterial communities from *omics datasets with relevance to

 - the microbiome and health of built environments and,